polcak/jsrestrictor/docs/index.md

 JavaScript Restrictor currently supports modifying and restricting the following APIs (for full details visit [levels of protection page](https://polcak.github.io/jsrestrictor/levels.html):

-* **Various Navigator object data** and **HTTP web requests,** which can be queried for information about the user's User Agent, platform, browser version etc.,
 * **document.referrer** and **Referrer HTTP web request** gives the URI of the page that linked to the current page,
 * **navigator.language** and **Accept-Language HTTP web request** can reveal user's preferred language and the language of the browser UI,
 * **navigator.doNotTrack** gives browser's Do Not Track setting,